* U.S. crude inventories up 1.1 mln bbls -EIA

 * Brent, U.S. crude futures hit highest since Dec 2014

-* Options activity shows rising downside protection (New throughout, updates prices, market activity and comments, adds U.S. inventory figures; new byline, changes dateline, previous LONDON)
+* Options activity shows rising downside protection (New throughout, updates prices, market activity and comments to settlement, adds further details on Cushing inventories, spreads)

-NEW YORK, Jan 24 (Reuters) - Oil prices rose on Wednesday, boosted by a record 10th straight weekly decline in U.S. crude inventories, though reduced refining activity and rising production signalled U.S. stocks should rise in coming weeks.
+NEW YORK, Jan 24 (Reuters) - Oil prices rallied on heavy volume on Wednesday, boosted by a record 10th straight weekly decline in U.S. crude inventories, though reduced refining activity and rising production signaled U.S. stocks could rise in coming weeks.

-Refining capacity use declined by 2.1 percentage points as maintenance season began, though gasoline and diesel demand still exceeded year-ago levels.
+U.S. refining capacity use declined by 2.1 percentage points as maintenance season began, though gasoline and diesel demand still exceeded year-ago levels, the EIA said.

-Sukrit Vijayakar of energy consultancy Trifecta said rising sell options are a result of large long positions built in previous months.
+Sukrit Vijayakar of energy consultancy Trifecta attributed rising sell options to large long positions built in previous months.

 "We still have ... nine long barrels for every short barrel, so a reversal should be interesting to watch," he said.

-(Additional reporting by Amanda Cooper and Henning Gloystein; Editing by Edmund Blair and David Goodman)
+(Additional reporting by Amanda Cooper and Henning Gloystein; Editing by David Gregorio and Marguerita Choy)